-Which table tennis bat you should be using when you are playing and learning ping pong?
-Well, let’s take a look of the different types of bats that are available on the market.
+Which table tennis bats should you use when you are playing and learning ping pong?
+Well, let’s look at the different bats available on the market.

-There is two main components in a bat: blade and rubber.
-For blade, there is actually two different kinds of styles which is known as shake hand and penhold.
-Shake hand is the most popular one that being used by lot of players.
-Shake hand is more popular in Western countries while penhold is mostly used by Asia players.
+There are two main components in a bat: the blade and the rubber.
+For the blade, there are actually two different kinds of styles, known as the shakehand and the penhold.
+The shakehand is the most popular one that is used by a lot of players.
+The shakehand is more popular in Western countries, while the penhold is mostly used by Asian players.

-There is a few different levels that we need to think about.
+There are a few different levels we need to think about.

-One of the major issues is that we often see players trying to learn table tennis with bats that seem to be hollow in the middle.
-That’s a plastic moulded type, and it has absolutely no grip on the surface.
+One of the major issues is that we often see players trying to learn ping pong with table tennis bats that seem to be hollow in the middle.
+That’s a plastic molded type, and it has absolutely no grip on the surface.

 When you are trying to learn any of your strokes, it is important to have the ability to put a little bit of topspin or backspin on the ball with your stroke.

-Killerspin makes a series of preassembled rackets range from the JET 100 all the way up to 800.
+Killerspin has made a series of preassembled rackets range from the JET 100 all the way up to 800.
 The JET 800 is the latest one on the list and it is engineered for competitive play.
 There is a sponge layer and then the rubber on the outside.
 It has a flared grip measured at 3.7″ long.
-It is a bit heavy if you need more power and you are playing deffensively, this bat is ideal for you.
+It is a bit heavy, giving you more power.
+If you’re playing defensively, this bat is ideal for you.

-When the ball hit you and you are stand too far away from table, you can defend very easily because the bat is heavy enough for you to do so.
-If you need a bit more power to hit the ball back to your opponent, but you are using a light bat, then you are not going to make it.
-When you use the Killerspin JET 800 to play ping pong, your shoulder may get hurt a liite bit for a while if you are first using it.
+When the ball hits you and you are standing too far away from the table, you can defend easily because the bat is heavy enough for you to do so.
+If you need more power to hit the ball back to your opponent, but you are using a light bat, you will not be able to serve effectively.
+When you first use the Killerspin JET 800 to play ping pong, your shoulder might feel a little sore initially.
 But you will quickly fall in love with this bat once you get used to it.

-You can read the further detail of JET 800 from here as well as its previous JET series rackets below.
+You can read the further detail of JET 800 here and its previous JET series rackets below.

 Palio Expert 2 is an exclusive collaboration between Palio and Expert Table Tennis.